omerturkerweb/trendyol-clone/README.md

 # Trendyol Index Clone

--One of the most used e-commerce sites in Turkey, trendyol's home page clone study
+- One of the most used e-commerce sites in Turkey, trendyol's home page clone study

 ## Used Technologies